brpaz/ulauncher-docker/README.md

 ## Requirements

-- Ulauncher
+- Ulauncher 5
-- Python >= 2.7 with packages:
+- Python >= 3
 - Docker daemon running on your machine

 This extension also needs [docker-py](https://github.com/docker/docker-py) and [argparse](https://pypi.org/project/argparse) Python packages.

-You can install them in one command using: `pip install argparse docker`
+You can install them in one command using: `pip3 install argparse docker`

 ## Install